6 Signs Your Hot Water System is Failing

 If your hot water system is not heating water consistently like it once was, this is another sign your hot water system is failing.
 Alternatively, if you find yourself having to change the thermostat frequently, then this could be another sign of failure.

-4. Water is Leaking
+4. Water is Leaking From Your Hot Water Heater

 5. There is a Rotten Egg Smell

 For gas hot water systems, the smell of rotten eggs is a major sign of hot water system failure.
-This is the smell of a gas leak.
+This is the familiar smell of a gas leak.

 6. The Pilot Light Flame is Yellow